 In order to balance the number of cases assigned to judicial officers, maximize judicial resources, and ensure the timely handling of cases, there will be determined, and adjusted as needed: (1) a maximum number of cases allowed for random assignment from the Southern Division's General Criminal Assignment Deck during a given period; and (2) a maximum number of cases allowed for random assignment from the Eastern Division's General Criminal Assignment Deck during a given period.

-If it end of the case number.
+resuming at the beginning of each year with "00001."
+The assigned judge's initials are added to the end of the case number.
 For example, "2:12-CR-00001-RGK" refers to the first criminal case opened in the Western Division in 2012.
 The case was assigned to the calendar of the Honorable R. Gary Klausner.